Center for International Human Rights

 With faculty supervision, CIHR students provide advocacy before international tribunals and human rights bodies, traveling to countries such as Malawi, Rwanda, Uganda, Switzerland, and France to speak on behalf of marginalized groups.
 Students participate in federal court litigation challenging noncompliance with human rights norms under the Alien Tort Statute and Torture Victim Protection Act.
 They gain valuable experience by assisting in the representation of foreign nationals facing the death penalty and by drafting amicus briefs in a wide range of human rights cases before federal and international and hybrid criminal courts.

-In August 2012, the CIHR was granted special consultative status with the Economic and Security Council (ECOSOC) of the United Nations (UN).
+In August 2012, the CIHR was granted special consultative status with the Economic and Social Council (ECOSOC) of the United Nations (UN).
 This prestigious status offers CIHR faculty and student representatives (under faculty supervision) the opportunity to participate in events, conferences, and activities of the UN, including the Secretariat, programs, funds and agencies, ECOSOC and its subsidiary bodies, the General Assembly, Human Rights Council, and other UN intergovernmental decision-making bodies.

 A roster of events is sponsored throughout the year on cutting-edge issues in the field of international human rights and international criminal law, and distinguished guest speakers present regularly.